 Couscous Variations

-Couscous is Vegan-friendly, but unfortunately, it is not gluten-free.
+Couscous is vegan-friendly, but it is not gluten-free.
 For a gluten-free alternative, you may opt for quinoa or millet instead.
 These alternatives have a longer cooking time, so it’s best to follow their cooking instructions.

-This is a versatile dish where you can basically incorporate any ingredient that suits your diet or preferences.
+This is a versatile dish where you can add any ingredient that suits your diet or preferences.
 You can even use chickpeas, nuts, parsley, vinegar, chives, tomatoes, artichokes, and more!

 Recommended Tools

-- Wok: Cook the ingredients in a frying pan for a perfect blending of flavors.
+- Frying pan: Cook the Couscous in a frying pan for a perfect blending of flavors.

 This post contains affiliate links, which means I earn commission income from qualifying purchases at no extra cost to you.
 Please read the full disclosure for more information.